joye1503/ProjectEuler/README.md

 # ProjectEuler

-This repository contains Project Euler solution code started in 2020.
+This code provides solutions to Project Euler problems.

+To build

+  make euler

+To run

+  ./euler